Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 ‘Nine’ is an allusion to Jesus Christ.
-In Roman numerals this is ‘IX’ which in Greek are Jesus Christ’s initials = Ιησούς Χριστός.
-While it is no coincidence in line ‘IX’ of the sonnet we find a pun on the word ‘Sunne’ meaning: “my Son one”.
+In Roman numerals ‘IX’ are his initials in Greek (iota & chi) = Ιησούς Χριστός, while it is no coincidence in line ‘IX’ of the sonnet we find a pun on the word ‘Sunne’ meaning: “my Son one”.

 The Hebrew word for God is ‘One’.

-Plainly our author sees an allusion between his own royal family and the Holy Trinity – and why I like to refer to ‘Elizabeth/Oxford/VVriothesley’ using the construction “The Tudor Trinity”, the message of (Sonnet 33) in particular the first quatrain is to illustrate to the world just how ‘Godly’ Henry VVriothesley was – for as an infant he had both a “golden/celestial face” and “sovereign eye” before more maturely in (S.20) we find his bright eye:
+Plainly our author sees allusion between his own royal family and the Holy Trinity – and why I like to refer to ‘Elizabeth/Oxford/VVriothesley’ using the construction “The Tudor Trinity”.
+The message of (Sonnet 33) in particular the first quatrain is to illustrate to the world just how ‘Godly’ Henry VVriothesley was – before more maturely in (S.20) a physiological portrait of him – we find his bright eye:

 “Gilding the object whereupon it gazeth”.